London Marathon Training Plan: Beginners to Advanced!

 Quality VS Quantity!

 There’s a difference between the two.
-When it comes to your training plan for marathon, bear in mind that some of the days in your plan will look at the quality of your running.
+When it comes to your training plan for the marathon, bear in mind that some of the days in your plan will look at the quality of your running.
 Other days will look at the quantity.

-When we say ‘quantity’ what we really mean is the time, distance, speed and progression to the goal.
+When we say ‘quantity’ what we mean is the time, distance, speed and progression to the goal.

-It’s important to recognise that the plan that we have set out for you.
+It’s important to recognise the plan that we have set out for you.
 Whether you’re a beginner, intermediate or advanced, will incorporate both training strategies.

-Your training plan will have running dedicated to road-running as well as tempo running, hill training, easy running and more.
+Your training plan will have running dedicated to road running as well as tempo running, hill training, easy running and more.
 This is because we want your runs to be varied, exciting and sustainable.

-We mentioned consistency is key, but in the realm of quality VS quantity you want to be controlled-inconsistent.
+We mentioned consistency is key, but in the realm of quality vs quantity you want to be controlled-inconsistent.
 This means that your running style will vary day-to-day in a controlled manner.
 The aim is to strengthen different areas of your mind and body at different times.

 Can cycling help marathon training?

 We see this question a lot in the running world.
 And, the answer is yes.
-Cycling still uses similar muscle-groups for cardio-burning exercise and helps to bring a varied diet to your training.
+Cycling still uses similar muscle groups for cardio-burning exercise and helps to bring a varied diet to your training.
 As long as you remain active, and do some road-running, your marathon training plan is personal.

-The benefits to cycling while marathon training is that it gets you outdoors, especially if you’re on the running machine.
+The benefit to cycling while marathon training is that it gets you outdoors, especially if you’re on the running machine.
 It also allows you to increase fitness and stamina while reducing the possibility of damage to the leg muscles.
 Lastly, you get to see more of the world; covering more ground with the same effort and stamina.

 With your Marathon Training Plan timetable, you can even use your rest days to do some light cycling to nearby parks to remain active at a steady pace.